18 Sep 5 Ways to Incentivise Your Teams to Contribute Content

 Which is why it’s important to dedicate time upfront for 1:1 conversations to alleviate these fears, lay out what the process will be and that you’ll be on hand throughout if they get stuck.

-Stephen explains how he does this at Duda:
+Stephen Alemar, Content Marketing Manager at Duda, explains how he does this:

 ‘Okay, this is a two-week process working with me.
 On the first Monday, we’re going to sit down, brainstorm and figure out which subject to cover.
 We’re then going to collect mind vomit from you!
 Once we’ve chosen a topic, you take everything you can think of on this subject and just throw it onto a page.’